AlistairTait12/makers_learning_notes/week_4/week_4.md

 monty.eat("Kitty Kibble") # => Monty is eating Kitty Kibble
 ```

-The benefit of Inheritance is that it helps greatly with the **reusability** of your code.
+A benefit of Inheritance is that it helps greatly with the **reusability** of your code.
 You may recall that you had a great class before somewhere but now you want to extend upon it.
 You would simply need to inherit from that class to reuse it and build upon it.

+### Single Responsibility Principle (SRP)